What is yoga therapy?

 What happens at a yoga therapy session?

 Yoga therapy sessions are done in a private setting.
 Typically a Yoga Therapist will do a thorough intake in order to get to know you and your concerns.
 Depending on the nature of your issue there may be a physical evaluation as well.
 Once the Yoga Therapist has decided on a course of action they will begin the process of teaching you practices to help with your condition.
-The relationship between Yoga Therapist and a client is an important one.
+The relationship between Yoga Therapist and client is an important one.
 Usually, you will be given practices to work on and will have follow up appointments to making sure things are improving for you.

 Breathing Deeply Yoga Therapists are trained to work with a wide variety of conditions using a model that can easily integrate other healing modalities.
 Please contact us if you would like to discuss how we can help you on your road to health and peace.